 21. Marin County Modern Farmhouse

 Marin County Modern Farmhouse combines the rustic charm of traditional farmhouse design with sleek, contemporary updates.
 These homes use organic materials and a soft, earthy color palette to create a warm and inviting space that feels grounded and serene.
 Features like barn doors, exposed beams, and farmhouse sinks are modernized with clean lines and high-quality finishes.
 The integration of eco-friendly technologies and expansive windows enhance the connection to the natural, verdant landscapes of Marin County.
+Shop for a woven storage basket to enhance this design.

 22. High Desert Homestead